Key takeaways

 In addition to food, alcohol consumption can have an impact on your erectile health and sexual performance.

-If you drink alcohol often, reducing your consumption could help to improve your erections and sex life.
+If you drink alcohol often, reducing your consumption could help improve your erections and sex life.
 While a glass or 2 of wine or beer isn’t likely to hurt your erections, studies show that there’s a real link between chronic and persistent alcohol use and sexual dysfunction.

 Quit smoking